fredrikaverpil/fredrikaverpil.github.io/content/about.md

 type: "page"
 ---

-I'm a passionate, enthusiastic and professional software developer with 15+ years of professional software engineering experience.
-I'm part of a backend-focused team, developing our Google Cloud-hosted and event-based SaaS platform using technologies such as Go, Protobuf, gRPC, Pub/Sub, Spanner, Postgres and Terraform.
+I'm a passionate and enthusiastic software developer with 15+ years of professional software engineering experience.
+I'm part of a backend-focused engineering team, developing our Google Cloud-hosted and event-based SaaS platform using technologies such as Go, Protobuf, gRPC, Pub/Sub, Spanner, Postgres and Terraform.